-So far, Lesvos has managed to keep package and mass forms of tourism at bay.
-And while it is hardly lacking in visitors, it still remains largely untouched, offering hidden treasures to those who seek them out.
-In the city of Mytilene and most other tourist spots, you’ll find a range of outstanding accommodations with small and mid-sized hotels to suite every budget.
+So far, Lesvos has managed to keep package holidays and mass forms of tourism at bay.
+And while it is hardly lacking in visitors, it remains largely untouched, offering hidden treasures to those who seek them out.
+In the city of Mytilene and most other tourist spots, you’ll find a range of outstanding accommodations with small and mid-sized hotels to suit every budget.
 In addition, there are modern stylish hotels and old mansions that have been converted into atmospheric guest houses, offering quality year-round hospitality.

 The inland regions, densely wooded with pines or endless olive trees, are ideal for mountain biking and trekking.